From Diagnosis Through Complications: Disparities in Diabetes Care

 Many patients with diabetes have reported racial discrimination practices during their healthcare visits, such as a lower number of provider foot examinations being offered to BIPOC patients than offered to non-Hispanic white patients.
 Overall, this study found that discrimination in healthcare “was associated with worse diabetes care and more diabetes complications” and that “factors beyond patients’ own behaviors may be the main source of differential outcomes.”

 Recent research continues to demonstrate the systemic issues BIPOC living with diabetes have at all levels of life, including within healthcare.
 And although we are a long way away from true health equity, it is worth highlighting some of the ongoing efforts by advocates and scientists to improve these disparities.

 One such trial attempted to fix some of these disparities by using photovoice to promote diabetes self-management in Latinx patients.
 Photovoice is a method in which patients take photographs of their success and challenges in their diabetes management, participants then discuss their photographs in group classes.

 In this study, the majority of participants agreed that social support is a necessary, but often lacking, piece of diabetes care.
-86% of the group later reported that they learned how to better manage their diabetes from other’s photos, and another 93% said that sharing photos made them feel more connected to the group.
+86 percent of the group later reported that they learned how to better manage their diabetes from other’s photos, and another 93 percent said that sharing photos made them feel more connected to the group.
 Overall, the researchers concluded that photovoice was “well received by Latinx adults and provided a vehicle to receive and provide social support in self-care.”

 There is still a long way to go to bridge the gap between quality of care and outcomes for ethnic and racial minorities living with diabetes, and research alone cannot solve the systemic issues that need addressing.